xiaoyuanxun/Jasmine/README.md

 ## Design Approach

-Kontribute is built on top of the ICP blockchain - meaning the frontend and backend are both hosted on the blockchain.
+Jasmine is built on top of the ICP blockchain - meaning the frontend and backend are both hosted on the blockchain.
 We use a variety of tools, web2 and web3 alike.
 The codebase has been opensourced to hopefully be used for educational purposes for any other developers building dapps on the ICP blockchain.

 This project was kickstarted with the `dfx new` command.

 ### Frontend